-In accordance with Government Auditing Standards, we have also issued our report dated November 27, 2018, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended June 30, 2018.
-We issued a similar report for the year ended June 30, 2017, dated November 9, 2017, which has not been included with the 2018 financial and compliance report.
-The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 28, 2019, on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters for the year ended June 30, 2019.
+We issued a similar report for the year ended June 30, 2018, dated November 27, 2018, which has not been included with the 2019 financial and compliance report.
+The purpose of those reports is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
 Those reports are an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.